equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 So in my opinion developers should be building Docker images on their local computers/laptops and then push them to Docker Registry, not let hosted tool to build/push the images for them.

+| It may be that if you are building microservice application the cloud
+| solution is much better choice.
+I'm mainly talking from monolith perspective
+| in this article.

 For me Docker is more than just a tool for `production`.
 For me is also a `development` tool (write application code for Docker running container